Optimize your builds

 Caching in Docker is done by comparing the instructions in the current

 Dockerfile with the ones in the previous build.
 If the instructions have changed, the cache is invalidated.
-This however, is slightly different for the
+However, this is slightly different for the

-COPY, for these commands the contents of the files being put into the image are examined.
+COPY commands.
+For these commands, the contents of the files being put into the image are examined.
 If there are any changes, even in the file metadata, then the cache is invalidated.
-So we recommend you place your
+We recommend you place your

 COPY statements near the end of your Dockerfiles, after all your package installs and source compilation steps have been completed.

 Reducing the number of layers in your Dockerfile can reduce the build and push time on balena.
 If we combine two instructions we avoid making another layer so we’re not storing intermediate (and maybe useless) states.
 Reducing the number of layers can be achieved by chaining multiple commands together with

 RUN apt-get update && apt-get install -y python

 However, we recommend you find a balance between readability (and thus long-term maintainability) of the Dockerfile and minimizing the number of layers it uses.